Boeing sees $8 trillion jet market as climate reshapes travel

 Read more: Airbus Predicts Asia to Lead Air Traffic Boom in Coming Decades

-Both plane makers expect single-aisle jets to dominate the market for the next two decades.
+Both plane-makers expect single-aisle jets to dominate the market for the next two decades.
 Boeing sees the workhorse jets like its 737 MAX and Airbus’s A320neo accounting for 76% of projected sales, compared with a 80% forecast by its European rival.

-The Arlington, Virginia-based manufacturer doesn’t expect every category of jet to enjoy robust growth.
+The Arlington, Va.-based manufacturer doesn’t expect every category of jet to enjoy robust growth.
 Boeing reduced the numbers of air freighters and regional jets that it expected to enter the market by 1.6% and 14.6%, respectively, from last year’s forecast.

 Hulst is skeptical that single-aisle jets capable of flying between continents, like rival Airbus SE’s A321XLR, will ever command more than a small niche of the market.
 The US planemaker doesn’t have an offering that directly competes with its rival’s long-range narrowbody.